owncloud/cs3api-validator/README.md

 **This tool will receive a lot of changes before version 1.0.0**

 The cs3api-validator is a tool to test implementations of the [CS3Apis](https://github.com/cs3org/cs3apis).
-It works as a standalone software which only needs the address of a running cs3api provider.
+It works as standalone software which only needs the address of a running cs3api provider.

 ## Purpose